 .nullafter an expression and JetBrains Rider will create an

 ifstatement that checks the expression to be null.
-See Postfix Templates for details.
+For more information, refer to Postfix templates.

 Source templates, which are only available for C#, can be created right in the code of your project as extension methods.
 As soon as you define a source template, you can pick it up in the completion list of corresponding types, similarly to postfix templates.
-For more information, see Source Templates
+For more information, refer to Source templates

-File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, etc. File templates have no shortcuts, they are identified by their descriptions.
-See Creating Files from Templates for details.
+File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, and so on.
+File templates have no shortcuts, they are identified by their descriptions.
+For more information, refer to Create files from templates